We explain all you need to know about the recommended vaccinations in Portugal and how you and your family can access

 Insurance for vaccinations in Portugal

 Portugal ensures that, via the PNV, the majority of vaccinations are free of charge as well as universally available to all residents of Portugal.

 For coverage on vaccines not included in the PNV scheme (e.g., chickenpox, hepatitis A, and rotavirus), there is a wide variety of health insurance providers in Portugal, such as:

 Vaccinations for children in Portugal

 Vaccinations for children in Portugal are free and are included in the national health PNV program.
-You can request the Individual Health Bulletin (in Portuguese) at your local health center; these centers are where your child is registered and their vaccinations are recorded.
+You can request the Individual Health Bulletin (in Portuguese) at your local health center; these centers which register your child and record their vaccinations.
 For those having a baby in Portugal, newborns are immunized in Portuguese hospitals; on the other hand, children get their vaccines from a nurse at the local health center.

 PNV recommends a total of seven separate vaccines for kids (eight for girls) living in Portugal.
 The vaccine schedule includes the following: